KodyMillar/Kovic/README.md

 # Kovic
 Kovic.com is an e-commerce website where users can purchase from their favorite toy and plushy brands all on one website.
+The main purpose of this project is to showcase our ability to create a web architecture.

+## Tools
+This web architecture was created by using an LNMP web stack.
+It was made using Linux, Nginx, MySQL, PHP, AWS EC2, and ufw firewall.
+SSL was used for encryption.

 ## File Placement
 - kovic-server1.com, kovic-server2.com, kovic-server3.com, and reverse will all go in ```/etc/nginx/sites-available/```